json-schema-org/referencing/draft-handrews-jri.md

 There is no universally safe way to edit a document containing a reference to contain the reference target instead, even without circular references, although context specifications MAY define such edits.[^30]

 [^30]: At one point in JSON Schema spec development, we discussed allowing reference "removal" by replacing `$ref` and its IRI value with `$inline` and the reference target value.
 This allows inlining at the keyword level without needing to understand a context specification.  `$inline` was essentially a one-element `allOf` that conveyed that a reference had been inlined.
 Is this worth reviving in JRI?
 Doing so would not force JSON Schema to adopt it.
-One complexity would be that if there are multiple JRI reference keywords, we would either need one inlinng keyword per reference if we want it to be reversible, or `$inline` would have to support meta-data along with the target.
+One complexity would be that if there are multiple JRI reference keywords, we would either need one inlining keyword per reference if we want it to be reversible, or `$inline` would have to support meta-data along with the target.

 ### Disambiguating reference semantics {#disambiguator}